 Agricultural management is responsible for ensuring compliance with government regulations and health and safety standards.

 Agricultural management jobs involve ensuring that the farm is profitable and meets projected financial targets.
 Financial planning is an important aspect of an agricultural manager's job profile.

 Agricultural management jobs involve organising maintenance/repair of farm property, equipment, and machinery.
 Variations in workloads relate to seasonal demands – some unsociable hours may be necessary during busy periods (eg during harvesting or lambing) and managers will be expected to deal with emergencies.
 Over time, many farm managers specialise in a type of farming.

 Types of a Agricultural Manager

-Livestock manager: As the name suggests, livestock managers are responsible to look after the poultry, dairy farms.
+Livestock Manager: As the name suggests, livestock managers are responsible to look after poultry, dairy farms.
 It is their essential duty to ensure that the animals living on the farm are well looked after and that they do not have any diseases.
 Apart from ensuring that the animals are safe, livestock managers often manage the entire farms and look after other logistic needs as well. they are often the point person at a farm and supervise all the activities.

 What is the workplace/work environment of Agricultural Manager like?

 A career as agricultural managers needs to spend a great deal of time working in a farming environment, meaning that the majority of the workday takes place outdoors.
 They are exposed to potentially harsh weather conditions on a regular basis and often perform physically strenuous work.
 However, farming managers work hours may be spent indoors planning for the following season, marketing their crops, or maintaining the equipment needed to run the farm efficiently.

 Agricultural managers have to travel to the farm location so the job does require travelling depending on the location of the agricultural land.
 There are a few days that they work indoors making action plans otherwise they are mostly working on the field.